This post lists our picks for the 10 top New Orleans attractions that first-time visitors should plan to see.

 The New Orleans Historic Voodoo Museum is possibly the most interesting, small museum in the country.

-Here you will find all the mysteries, secrets, history, and folklore of rituals, zombies, gris-gris, Voodoo Queens, and more
+Here you will find all the mysteries, secrets, history, and folklore of rituals, zombies, gris-gris, Voodoo Queens, like Marie Laveau, and more.

 Learn how to visit this unique museum from our detailed post here.